 Meeting Schedules: The Historic Architectural Review Board meets on the first Thursday of any given month provided there are items that need reviewed.
 The meeting begins at 4:00 pm and is held in the City Commission Chambers, City Hall, 450 North Wilson Avenue.
 Meeting dates are subject to change and addition meetings may be added if necessary.

-Application Fees & Forms: Application Fees & Forms can be found in the Planning Department subsection titled as such.
+Application Fees & Forms Application Fees & Forms can be obtained by contacting the Planning Department.